-Grand champion steer at San Antonio Stock Show and Rodeo sold for $140,000
+Grand Champion Steer at San Antonio Stock Show and Rodeo sold for $140,000

 Students use the money from the livestock show to further their education.

-Floyd said she named the Charolais steer John because his show tag was 316 — as in the Book of John 3:16 Bible verse.
+Floyd said she named the Charolais steer John because his show tag was 316 and as in the Book of John 3:16 Bible verse.

-Stock show and rodeo officials say since the inception of the organization, they have committed more than $267 million to young people through scholarships, grants, endowments, a junior livestock auctions, the calf scramble program and show premiums.
+Stock show and rodeo officials say their organization has committed more than $267 million since inception to young people through scholarships, grants, endowments, junior livestock auctions, the calf scramble program and show premiums.

 Around 19,000 young people are helped through their participation at the event each year.